ApryseSDK/pdftron-flutter/README.md

 ```

 ### getPageCropBox
-Get a map object of the crop box for specified page.
+Gets a map object of the crop box for specified page.

 Parameters: